 (Treated Pine can be water-sealed as well, the application of water-sealer to the Treated Pine swings is the decision of the consumer once they receive their swing)

-(Stained swings will require periodic re-application of stain at the consumers discretion)
+(Distressed style swings will require periodic re-application of water-sealer at the consumers discretion)